Robert C. Morlino: LGBTQ rights

-During the clerical sex abuse scandals in the summer of 2018, Morlino wrote a five-page letter in which he decried the abuse of minors and described a "homosexual subculture" that facilitates homosexual sexual activities between priests and other adults.
-He criticized the alleged acceptance of behaviors the Church considers sinful by members of the Church hierarchy, writing, "We must be done with sin.
+In 2018 Morlino wrote an open letter regarding the sexual abuse scandal in the Catholic Church.
+He condemned the abuse of minors and described a "homosexual subculture" that allegedly facilitated homosexual sexual activities between priests and other adults.
+He criticized the alleged acceptance of behaviors the Catholic Church considered sinful by members of the Church hierarchy, writing, "We must be done with sin.
 It must be rooted out and again considered unacceptable.
 Love sinners?
 Yes.
 Accept true repentance?
 Yes.
 But do not say sin is okay."

-Morlino wrote, "There has been a great deal of effort to keep separate acts which fall under the category of now-culturally-acceptable acts of homosexuality from the publi [sic] deplorable acts of pedophilia.
+Morlino further wrote in 2018, "There has been a great deal of effort to keep separate acts which fall under the category of now-culturally-acceptable acts of homosexuality from the publi [sic] deplorable acts of pedophilia.
 That is to say, until recently the problems of the Church have been painted purely as problems of pedophilia — this despite clear evidence to the contrary.
-It is time to be honest that the problems are both and they are more."
-Morlino decried clerical abuse of minors, Cardinal Theodore McCarrick's sexual harassment and abuse of adult seminarians, and an alleged network of sexually active gay priests; interpreters of the letter disagreed on whether he was conflating these three matters.
+It is time to be honest that the problems are both and they are more."Morlino decried clerical abuse of minors, Cardinal Theodore McCarrick's sexual harassment and abuse of adult seminarians, and an alleged network of sexually active gay priests; interpreters of the letter disagreed on whether he was conflating these three matters.
 Some interpreted Morlino as linking homosexuality with pedophilia, and countered by citing studies showing a lack of correlation between pedophilia and homosexuality.
 Conservative Catholics cited studies showing that the vast majority of victims were male and that many were not prepubescent.
 They therefore said that the problem was more closely linked to homosexuality than pedophilia.
-Morlino urged victims to report accusations to the police, and called for reparation as well as prayer and fasting to atone for the offenses.
+Morlino urged victims to report accusations to the police, and called for reparations to the victims as well as prayer and fasting by Catholics to atone for the offenses.

 Ruth Kolpack

 In March 2009, Morlino dismissed Ruth Kolpack from her post as a pastoral associate at St. Thomas the Apostle Parish in Beloit, Wisconsin, citing breaches of orthodoxy.
-In a brief meeting with Kolpack, he asked her for an oath of loyalty and to denounce her 2003 thesis, which advocated women's ordination in the Church and inclusive language relating to God.
-He dismissed her after she agreed to the oath but refused to denounce her thesis.
+In a brief meeting with Kolpack, he asked her to take an oath of loyalty and to denounce her 2003 thesis.
+This thesis advocated women's ordination in the Catholic Church and inclusive language in the liturgy relating to God.
+Kolpack agreed to take the oath but refused to denounce her thesis.